*Note: This article was first written on July 13th, 2012 and is the first entry from the original Epik Fails blog.

 Kid raises hand, “But how do you know all that if you weren’t there?”

-Well because of a little thing called the Scientific Method, carefully examined fossilized evidence, and carbon dating.
-Also because legions of anthropologists, geologists, archaeologists, paleontologists, and myself said so.
-So sit down and shut up.
+Well because of a little thing called Science!
+Scientists over the years have carefully examined fossilized evidence, and carbon dating.
+Also because legions of anthropologists, geologists, archaeologists, paleontologists, and I said so.

 Ages of Stone and Ice

-Our story begins before the Internets even existed.
-For all you kids out there, that’s way back in the day, before George Washington, Satellite Radio, Pop-Tarts, and Chuck Norris.
-Yes, even before Hugh Hefner got jiggy with your ancestors, back in the ‘good old days’ (that never existed) when Grandpa had to walk ten miles through the snow, to school (uphill both ways too).
-The modern couch potato first made his début on the scene following the full-scale demise of the world’s first dominant species, The Dinosaurs, whom all tragically succumbed to perhaps one of the biggest Epic Fails of all: ‘Extinction-by-a-(Huge-Ass)-Asteroid’!!
+Our story truly begins before the Internet even existed!
+For all you kids out there, that’s way back in the day, before George Washington, Satellite Radio, Pop-Tarts, and Chuck Norris, back in the ‘good old days’ (that never existed) when Grandpa had to walk ten miles through the snow, to school (uphill both ways).
+The modern couch potato first made his debut on the scene following the full-scale demise of the world’s first dominant species, The Dinosaurs, whom all tragically succumbed to extinction via asteroid!

 The Texas-sized rock of death from space that collided with the planet created a cloud of dust around the globe, essentially kick-starting a prehistoric nuclear winter.
-To put it simply: the ecosystem was fucked.
+To put it simply: the ecosystem was totaled… but then out of the rubble, a somewhat intelligent fur-less monkey emerged from the jungles of Africa: Mankind!

-Throughout one such catastrophic climate-change, years down the road (what we refer to as The ‘Last’ Ice Age), the early tribes of homo-sapiens were chilling in caves, stoned out of their stone-age minds and dreaming of what lay behind the horizon.
-These prehistoric ‘stoners’ eventually decided to get off their asses and grab some munchies, so they ventured off, leaving their cave-dwelling days behind in search of a better, albeit nomadic, life-style.
+Throughout one such catastrophic climate-change, years down the road (what we refer to as The ‘Last’ Ice Age), the early tribes of stone-aged homo-sapiens were chilling in caves, dreaming of what lay behind the horizon.
+These prehistoric ‘stoners’ eventually got bored and decided to venture off, leaving their cave-dwelling days behind in search of a better, albeit nomadic, lifestyle.
 Man soon discovered he had some mad-skills in the stabbing things department.
-Working together, the human race turned out to be rather good Mammoth Hunters and proved quite proficient in Gathering stuff as well!
+Working together, the human race turned out to be rather good Mammoth Hunters and even proved quite proficient in Gathering stuff as well!

 During the Ice Age of the Neolithic Period (10,000 BCE), early man was a barbaric race of nomadic hunters and gatherers, as wild as the prehistoric predators they evaded, and as vulnerable as the prey they lived off.
 The one thing that set homo-sapiens apart from other omnivores was their innovation.
 Stone-age tools for hunting: spears, arrowheads, knives, and clubs.
 As the temperatures began to drop, rather than freezing to death in a fetal position, a caveman realized it could co-opt the fur of other animals.
 And lo the first fashion designer was born.